What is a "bad credit" credit card?

 - Restricted choice of cards available

-How to get a credit-builder credit card
+Alternatives to a credit-builder credit card

 In this article we have focused on credit cards that can help to improve your credit score.
 If you already have a good credit score or if you have improved your credit score, you may wish to look at other types of credit card.
 We have summarised the other types of credit card available below: